-All projects in this SPORE use human specimens for translational research directed at reducing the incidence and mortality of pancreatic cancer.
-In order to provide the necessary specimens, a Pancreas Tumor SPORE Tissue Bank has been developed in cooperation with and under the auspices of the University of Nebraska Medical Center (UNMC) Tissue Procurement Shared Resource.
+All projects in this SPORE used human specimens for translational research directed at reducing the incidence and mortality of pancreatic cancer.
+In order to provide the necessary specimens, a Pancreas Tumor SPORE Tissue Bank was developed in cooperation with and under the auspices of the University of Nebraska Medical Center (UNMC) Tissue Procurement Shared Resource.

 There are two components to this resource.

 - The first component is a conventional tissue bank, which captures and stores all excess surgical material from patients seen at UNMC and affiliated institutions, related to pancreatic and GI malignancies.
 This tissue bank also captures and stores samples related to clinical trials that are ongoing as part of SPORE activities.